Share this article

 STARLINGS

-If you’re in the Clifton area, head to this dog-friendly Bristol brunch restaurant that serves upmarket plates of benedicts, toasts and buns.
+If you’re in the Clifton area, head to this dog-friendly brunch restaurant that serves upmarket plates of benedicts, toasts and buns.

 Location: 99 Queens Rd, Clifton, Bristol BS8 1LW